MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 >
 > For more information about database requirements for the Health application, see [Configuring the database for Maximo Health](https://www.ibm.com/docs/en/mas83/8.3.0?topic=dependencies-configure-database-health).

-MAS and some of its applications have dependencies on MongoDB and/or Kafka.
+MAS and some of its applications have dependencies on MongoDB and Kafka.
 How you deploy these solutions should be performance and operations considerations.
 The defaults are to deploy MongoDB Community Edition and Strimzi Kafka inside the clusters.
 Some of the prerequisites of MAS, for example BAS, use databases that can't be externalized but that require persistent storage to be provided to the OpenShift cluster.

-For state-based services that run inside of the OpenShift cluster, it's necessary to frequently back up data and move the backups into another region.
+For state-based services that run inside of the OpenShift cluster, frequently backing up data and moving the backups into another region is necessary.
 Plan and decide accordingly, especially when running Kafka or MongoDB inside of OpenShift.

-For services that retain state use external Azure PaaS offerings when possible.
+For services that retain state, use external Azure platform as a service (PaaS) offerings when possible.
 Doing so improves supportability during an outage.

-Some of the services might require other IBM tooling and services like IBM Watson Machine Learning and IBM App Connect.
-All of the tools and services can be deployed on top of the same OpenShift cluster.
+Some of the services might require other IBM tooling and services, such as IBM Watson Machine Learning and IBM App Connect.
+You can deploy all the tools and services on the same OpenShift cluster.

 ### OpenShift

 > [!NOTE]
-> Running MAS on top of Azure Red Hat OpenShift is not supported.
+> Running MAS on Azure Red Hat OpenShift is not supported.

-Before you install OpenShift, you'll need to determine which method you'll be using:
+Before you install OpenShift, you need to determine which method you'll be using:

 - **Installer Provisioned Infrastructure (IPI)**.
 This method uses an installer to deploy and configure the OpenShift environment on Azure.
 IPI is the most common method for deploying on Azure, and you should use IPI unless your security requirements are too strict to do so.